gulzarsingh12/k8s-prep-notes/ckad.md

 By default `completions` is set to 1 but if set to >1 then it will ensure the job is completed that many times. it will try to do completions sequentially one by one.
 To try these completions parallely, `parallelism` can be set to try more than 1 completions. it is also set to 1 by default.

+The back-off limit is set by default to 6.
+Failed Pods associated with the Job are recreated by the Job controller with an exponential back-off delay (10s, 20s, 40s ...) capped at six minutes.